 Anyone who visits Atlanta and asks a native where the best place for BBQ is, would most likely get the answer of Heirloom Market BBQ.

 I ordered the pulled pork platter with two sides.
-The pulled pork comes with your choices of sauces (I picked two), a side of pickles and a toasted hamburger bun in case you want to make a sandwich on the side.
-The pork was tender and can be easily shredded with a plastic fork, mixed with chunks of the well seasoned browned outside parts of the pork.
+The pulled pork comes with your choices of sauces (I picked two), a side of pickles and a toasted hamburger bun.
+That must be in case you want to make a sandwich on the side.
+The pork was tender and can be easily shredded with a plastic fork.
+It was also mixed with chunks of the well seasoned browned outside parts of the pork.
 It clearly didn’t need the extra sauces on the side, but what’s the fun in not trying the sauces?
 I chose two to try, Korean sweet heat and Kitchen spicy fresh.

 I couldn’t decide which one I liked better, as I dipped each forkful of meat into one sauce, then another.
 As it was stated on the menu, one is sweeter with a bit of heat (not to the point where you need water, but to the point where you keep wanting more), and the other was the same amount of heat, but not sweet like the other one.